-Cold weather diseases are on the way, following closely behind leaves changing colors and cooler temperatures.
+Cold weather diseases are coming to your facility.
 The Fall and Winter months are peak times for many illnesses and sicknesses.
 Each year, millions of people experience fevers, sore throats, dry coughs, and other symptoms related to a cold-weather illness.
-In fact, it’s been reported that colds are more common during the winter than any other season.
+In fact, colds are more common during the winter than any other season.

-WHY COLD WEATHER DISEASES SPREAD MORE IN THE FALL AND WINTER
+WHY COLD WEATHER ILLNESSES SPREAD MORE IN THE FALL AND WINTER

-Cool and frigid temperatures force people indoors, meaning your facility is likely to see a spike in traffic and visitors.
-This increases the sharing of surfaces and equipment, thus creating an upsurge in the presence of bacteria and germs.
+Cool and frigid temperatures force people indoors, meaning your facility may see a spike in traffic.
+This increases the sharing of surfaces and equipment, creating an upsurge in sharing of germs.
+In one study participants admitted continuing to go to the gym with fever, chills, sore throats and other indications of illness.

 1. THE COMMON COLD

-In your facility, viruses that cause the common cold live on surfaces like fitness equipment, computer keyboards or touch screens, in bathrooms, and on door handles/ knobs.
-These non-porous plastic and metal surfaces are prone to harbor the virus.
+Contaminated surfaces, air droplets from a sick person who coughs or sneezes, and even shaking hands can spread your cold to others.
+In your facility, germs that cause the common cold reside on surfaces like fitness equipment, computer keyboards or touch screens, in bathrooms, and on door handles/ knobs.

 2. NOROVIRUS